Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/intro_slides.md

 ## Key takeaways

-- Packaging or creating build recipe for your code is generally a good idea.
+- Packaging or creating build recipe of a code is common and there exist tools to do this
-- There are several tools / methods to do this.
+- Many options in packaging / building tools.
-- Most of these tools / methods are customized for specific languages.
+- Most of these tools / methods are customized for use cases.
 - We will concentrate on packaging of Python code.